TinyMito/lighthouse-web-notes/wiki/week5.md

 ## Promise
 The `Promise()` is a built-in function to handle async callback in a more readable format.

+### There are four stages in creating Promises:

+1. Wrapping (syntax, or the Promise structure)
+2. Thening (when it works)
+3. Catching (recovery, when there's an error)
+4. Chaining (where you create long sequences of asynchronous work)

+### And, there are four states of a Promise:

+1. Fulfilled (it worked!)
+2. Rejected (failed)
+3. Pending (still waiting...)
+4. Settled (something happened)

 [Example](promise.md)

 ## Net